4 000 Weeks In Years

 Understanding the Problem: The Productivity Paradox

-This is the productivity paradox: the more we try to control and manage our time, the less control we actually feel.
+At its core, the productivity paradox: the more we try to control and manage our time, the less control we actually feel.
 The relentless pursuit of efficiency often ironically reduces our overall well-being.
 The book challenges the very notion of "time management," suggesting that it's a misnomer.
 We can't really manage time; time manages us.
 Instead, we need to learn to manage our attention and prioritize what aligns with our values.

 Embracing Mortality: The Foundation of Meaningful Living